pingcap/docs-dm/en/source-configuration-file.md

 # checker:
 #   check-enable: true
 #   backoff-rollback: 5m0s
-#   backoff-max: 5m0s       # The max value of backoff, should be larger than 1s
+#   backoff-max: 5m0s       # The maximum value of backoff, should be larger than 1s

 # Configure binlog event filters.
 New in DM v2.0.2
 # case-sensitive: false